import sklearn

 Neural networks.

-But predictive modeling is not a menu of techniques.
+But applied machine learning is not a menu of techniques.

 It is a structured workflow: